Japanese Course Descriptions

 Emphasis shifts toward reading, while development of oral-aural skills also continues apace.
 The course presents graded readings in expository prose and requires students to expand their knowledge of Kanji, grammar, and both spoken and written vocabulary.
 3 credits.
 Fall 2018 Syllabus

 378.396 Fundamentals in Japanese Grammar (H)

 This course is designed for students who have already studied first-year Japanese grammar and wish to develop a thorough knowledge of Japanese grammar in order to advance all aspects of language skills to a higher level.
 It is also appropriate for graduate students who need to be able to read materials written in Japanese.
 2 credits.
 Not offered every semester.

 Prereq: 378.316 or equivalent.

 By using four skills in participatory activities (reading, presentation, and discussion), students will develop reading skills in modern Japanese and deepen and enhance their knowledge of Kanji and Japanese culture.
 3 credits.
-Spring 2018 Syllabus
+Fall 2018 Syllabus